stacks-network/docs/_core/smart/tutorial.md

 Clarity, Blockstack's smart contracting language, is based on LISP and uses a its parenthesized notation.
 Clarity is an [interpreted language](https://en.wikipedia.org/wiki/Interpreted_language), and [decidable](https://en.wikipedia.org/wiki/Recursive_language).
 In this tutorial, you will learn how to use Clarity and how to deploy and interact with a smart contract on the Stacks 2.0 blockchain.
 By the end of this tutorial, you will:

-* Have a working Clarity starter project
+* Have a working Clarity starter project and local dev environment
 * Understand basic Clarity language design principles
 * Called public methods of the deployed smart contract
 * Understand how to use the Explorer Sandbox functionality
-* Understand how to use the Blockstack CLI for advanced capabilities

 ## Prerequisites